BlancoFS/MuonValidationSpark/README.md

 ```

-# Download Muon-POG code and connect to Spark from it
+# Connection with the Muon validation code (This is our main way)

 The optimal way to get a connection and to install the code: